-3519.6 For a building pursuing a prescriptive pathway, a building owner shall submit the following documents to DOEE through the Online BEPS Portal:
+3519.6 For a building following a prescriptive pathway, a building owner shall submit the following documents to DOEE through the Online BEPS Portal:

-(a) No later than February 1, one (1) year from the start of the Compliance Cycle, a preliminary assessment plan that includes a current energy use assessment or audit and identifies any entities that will implement improvements;
+(a) No later than April 1, one (1) year from the start of the Compliance Cycle, an energy audit that:

+(1) Accurately reflects building energy use at the time the plan is submitted to DOEE; and

+(2) Is conducted by a professional who possesses one (1) of the following licenses, credentials, or certifications and who is in good standing with the licensing, credentialing, or certifying entity at the time that the energy use audit is conducted:

+(A) Certified Energy Auditor (CEA);

+(B) Certified Energy Manager (CEM); or

+(C) Any other additional license or training program credentials recognized by the Department and posted on the Online BEPS Portal.

-(b) No later than February 1, two (2) years from the start of the Compliance Cycle, an action plan that includes a final list of energy efficiency measures selected for implementation;
+(b) No later than April 1, two (2) years from the start of the Compliance Cycle, an action plan that includes a final list of energy efficiency measures selected for implementation and an operations and maintenance program;

-(c) No later than February 1, four (4) years from the start of the Compliance Cycle, an implementation and testing report that includes permit drawings, permits, inspection reports, or other documentation identified in the approved pathway pertaining to the implementation of selected energy efficiency measures;
+(c) No later than April 1, four (4) years from the start of the Compliance Cycle, an implementation report that includes permit drawings, permits, inspection reports, or other documentation identified in the approved pathway pertaining to the implementation of selected energy efficiency measures;

-(d) No later than February 1, five (5) years from the start of the Compliance Cycle, an evaluation, monitoring, and verification report that includes a narrative describing the savings achieved and any corrective actions taken; and
+(d) No later than April 1, five (5) years from the start of the Compliance Cycle, an evaluation, monitoring, and verification report that includes a narrative describing the savings achieved and any corrective actions taken and an updated operations and maintenance program that reflects the energy efficiency measures implemented; and

 (e) Additional documentation as identified by DOEE in its approval of the building pathway.

+3519.7 For a building pursuing the prescriptive pathway, all retro-commissioning activities that are part of the approved pathway must be conducted by:

+(a) A professional that meets the Minimum Qualifications for a Commissioning Authority as defined by Department of Consumer and Regulatory Affairs (DCRA), or

+(b) A professional possessing other additional license or training program credentials recognized by DOEE and posted to its website.

-3519.7 For an alternative compliance pathway, a building owner shall sign an alternative compliance pathway agreement prepared by DOEE, and shall complete and submit all documentation in a manner and timeframe required by the agreement.
+3519.8 For an alternative compliance pathway, a building owner shall sign an alternative compliance pathway agreement prepared by DOEE, and shall complete and submit all documentation in a manner and timeframe required by the agreement.

-3519.8 A building owner may use a complete and accurate District Benchmark Results and Compliance Report as required under §§ 3513 through 3516 of this chapter to demonstrate that the building has met its pathway target for a Compliance Cycle.
+3519.9 A building owner may use a complete and accurate District Benchmark Results and Compliance Report as required under §§ 3513 through 3516 of this chapter to demonstrate that the building has met its pathway target for a Compliance Cycle.

-3519.9 A building owner shall provide any additional documentation as requested by DOEE to determine compliance with this section.
+3519.10 A building owner shall provide any supporting documentation as requested by DOEE to determine compliance with this section.

-3519.10 A report, a plan, or documentation submitted in accordance with §§ 3519.5 through 3519.9 must be complete and accurate.
+3519.11 Any report, plan, or documentation submitted as required by §§ 3519.5 through 3519.10 must be complete and accurate.

-3519.11 DOEE may deny or revoke approval of a pathway and designate a different pathway specified in § 3518.1 if a building owner:
+3519.12 DOEE may deny or revoke approval of a pathway and designate a different pathway specified in § 3518.1 if a building owner:

-(a) Fails to submit a complete and accurate report, plan, or documentation as required by §§ 3519.5 through 3519.9; or
+(a) Fails to submit a complete and accurate report, plan, or documentation as required by §§ 3519.5 through 3519.10;

-(b) Fails to implement a requirement of a DOEE-approved compliance pathway;
+(b) Fails to implement a requirement of a DOEE-approved compliance pathway; or

-(c) Failed to demonstrate energy savings described by the approved pathway for the previous Compliance Cycle.
+(c) Failed to demonstrate energy savings required by a DOEE-approved pathway for the previous Compliance Cycle.

-3519.12 If ownership of a building covered by § 3517.3 is transferred during a Compliance Cycle, the seller shall provide the buyer with the following information prior to the transfer or sale:
+3519.13 If ownership of a building covered by § 3517.3 is transferred during a Compliance Cycle, the seller shall provide the buyer with the following information prior to the transfer or sale: